kur6uma666/Team-LYTTON---JS-APPS/README.md

-#Teamwork Project Assignment for the JavaScript Applications Course @ SoftUni
+#Teamwork Project Assignment for the JavaScript Applications Course @ SoftUni \n

 #Design and implement a Blog / Forum / Photo Album / Audio Album using JavaScript, jQuery, AJAX, REST.
 Your project must meet all the requirements listed below.